MartaNaranjoEipperle/baby-tools-shop-forked/GUIDE-Django.md

 ## Media

 - I created a directory named `media` under `babyshop_app/babyshop/media` to store images and other media files.
+This directory is crucial for storing product images and other media assets used in the application.

-- To populate the media directory, I logged in to the admin page (`/admin`) and added products with categories and descriptions.
-These actions populated the `media` directory with photos.
+- To populate the `media` directory, I logged into the Django admin page (`/admin`) and added products with associated categories and descriptions.
+These actions automatically populated the `media` directory with the necessary photos and media files.

+For further reference on configuring media handling in Django, refer to the [Django documentation on managing files](https://docs.djangoproject.com/en/stable/topics/files/).